 - Training and regular communication with advocates.

 At UT, we embrace the energy and passion of our alumni and friends.
 Advocacy is addressed in one of five broad, strategic goals — making it intentional, measurable and a priority for our entire statewide system.
-This focus led to creation of our UT Advocacy network, run out of our government relations office in strong partnership with our alumni association.
+This focus led to creation of the UT Advocacy network, run run out of the government relations office in strong partnership with the UT Alumni Association.

-It’s uncommon for higher ed to engage supporters so visibly and actively, but I believe we must be willing to do so.
+It’s uncommon—but necessary—for higher education to engage supporters so visibly and actively.
 It’s necessary to put public higher ed on even footing with special interests or competing government priorities.
 While this risks getting caught in a political battle, sometimes that’s where the biggest impact is made.
 That doesn’t mean we join the fight on every issue, but on the ones that matter we shouldn’t shy away.